ram-nadella/cs-cloudflare/cloudflare.md

 <b>Why Clearspike is loved by its customers?</b><br>
 Transparent results ~ Average 96% traffic growth in 3 months.
-Costs a fraction of agency fee ~ Less than monthly coffee bill.
+Costs a fraction of agency fee.
 No risk ~ No long term contract.

 <b>Choose your plan</b><br>